 Accounting standards related to accounting for uncertainty in income taxes recognized in an enterprise's financial statements prescribe a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return as well as guidance on de-recognition of tax benefits.
 We classify interest and penalties related to uncertain tax positions as part of the income tax provision.
-Related to the unrecognized tax benefits, we accrued interest of approximately \$46,000 and zero penalties and approximately \$0.1 million and zero penalties for the three and six months ended June 26, 2010, respectively.
-We recognized interest expense of \$10,000 and zero penalties and \$0.1 million and zero penalties for the three and six months ended June 27, 2009, respectively.
-Related to the unrecognized tax benefits, we have accrued total interest of \$0.9 million and zero penalties as of June 26, 2010.
+Related to the unrecognized tax benefits, we accrued interest of approximately \$48,000 and zero penalties and approximately \$0.2 million and zero penalties for the three and nine months ended September 25, 2010, respectively.
+We recognized interest expense of \$40,000 and zero penalties and \$0.2 million and zero penalties for the three and nine months ended September 26, 2009, respectively.
+Related to the unrecognized tax benefits, we have an accrued total interest of \$0.9 million and zero penalties as of September 25, 2010.

-The amount of income taxes we pay is subject to audit by Federal, state and non-U.S. tax authorities which might result in proposed assessments.
+The amount of income taxes we pay is subject to ongoing audits by Federal, state and non-U.S. tax authorities which might result in proposed assessments.
 Our estimate for the potential outcome for any uncertain tax issue is judgmental in nature.
 However, we believe that we have adequately provided for any reasonably foreseeable outcome related to those matters.
 Our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved or when statutes of limitation on potential assessments expire.
-As of June 26, 2010, changes to our uncertain tax positions in the next 12 months, that are reasonably possible, are not expected to have a significant impact on our financial position or results of operations.
+If the payment ultimately proves to be unnecessary, the reversal of these tax liabilities would result in tax benefits being recognized in the period we determine such liabilities are no longer necessary.
+However, if an ultimate tax assessment exceeds our estimate of tax liabilities, additional tax expense will be recorded.
+The impact of such adjustments could have a material impact on our results of operations in future periods.